June 18

 1815: Battle of Waterloo - the moment when a man

 who was an obnoxious, monomaniacal, megalomaniacal, arrogant, ultra right wing bigot (the Duke of Wellington, I mean) became transformed into the national hero that he is still seen as to this day.
 And why?
-Because he defeated what he and his fellow rulers regarded as the greatest threat to their power, well, ever... and in so doing set back the development of Equal Opportunities, Gay Rights, Women's Lib and Anti-Racism by fully two hundred years - imagine if Napoleon had won at Waterloo and brought Britain into the original European Community, the one bound by the "Edicts of Tolerance".
+Because he defeated what he and his fellow rulers regarded as the greatest threat to their power, well, ever... and in so doing set back the development of Equal Opportunities, Gay Rights, Women's Lib (well, no, not alas Women's Lib) and Anti-Racism by fully two hundred years - imagine if Napoleon had won at Waterloo and brought Britain into the original European Community, the one bound by the "Edicts of Tolerance".

 1979, SALT II agreement signed - has Donald Trump pulled out of this yet?